Rokiis1/roadmap/3.Module/express_server.md

 2. **Route Handlers:** Functions that execute when a route is accessed.
 Handlers can be callbacks or middleware functions.

 3. **Route Parameters:** Parameters are variable parts of a route path.
 They can be used to capture dynamic values at specific positions in the route path.

+4. **API Versioning Prefix:** Use versioning in your API endpoints to manage changes and updates without breaking existing clients.
+For example, /api/v1/users.

+5. **Endpoint Naming Conventions:**

+    - Use nouns and plural forms for resource names. `/users` instead of `/getUsers`.
+    - Use sub-resources to represent relationships. `/users/:userId/posts` to get posts for a specific user.

 **Syntax:**